slip-slap/slip-slap.github.io/_posts/2017-03-17-language-english-body.md

 4. hit her in eyes
 5. punch me
 6. squeeze my hand
+7. rolled her eyes at such a lame idea.

 #### Sentence
 1. I shaved off my beard I had been growing for weeks.